walterhiggins/WMPJS/README.md

 #### Single-line comments
 You can make any line into a comment by starting it with two `/` (forward-slash) characters:

-    // this is a javascript comment
+    // this is a Javascript comment
     console.log('... while this is not a comment');

 If you were to run the above code you'd get the following output: